tshort/HelpTestbed.jl/README.md

 ```

+## Status

+This is mainly just a playground so far.

 Nothing is started on the browser-based help.

-## Status

-This is just a playground.

 Code is MIT licensed.
 The help files are were released by
 the Modelica organization under the Modelica license v2.